l2ktech/AmazingHand/README.md

 ![Patterns](assets/Patterns_Overview.jpg)

 Robotic hands are often very expensive and not so expressive.
-More dexterous often needs cables and deported actuators in forearm, i.e.,
+More dexterous ones often need cables and deported actuators in the forearm, i.e.,

 The aim of this project is to be able to explore humanoid hand possibilities on a real robot (and Reachy2 is the perfect candidate for that !) with moderate cost.
 => Wrist interface is designed for Reachy2's wrist (Orbita 3D), but it can be easily adapted to other robot's wrist...

 ![Reachy](assets/Reachy.jpg)

-Amazing Hand is :
+Amazing Hand is:
 - 8 dofs humanoid hand with 4 fingers
 - 2 phalanxes per finger articulated together
-- flexible shells allmost everywhere
+- flexible shells almost everywhere
 - All actuators inside the hand, without any cables
 - 3D printable
 - 400g weight